 Since I started using one of the on-line saving and spending trackers (mint.com in my case; there are other similar services), my net worth has been much more precisely fixed in my mind.
 Whenever I want to see it, there it is: all my assets, all my debts, and the net total.

 One effect of this is that it makes me think even more than before of the importance of paying off that mortgage.
 Because now it’s shown to me ever more clearly that the net worth comes from both the assets (which I want to increase) and the debts (which I must decrease).

 This seems obvious, I guess.
 Like I said, I always “knew” that’s how it worked.
 But actually seeing it frequently somehow makes it more real.

 Now, when I pay my mortgage, I don’t just see money leaving my checking account, which is the “money gone” phenomena that occurs whenever I buy anything.
-Instead, I see the money (a) leave my checking account (seen as “Cash” in the screenshot image above), and then the same money (b) decreases my debt — so the effect on my net worth is zero.
-Normal spending (spending for consumption, not investing) decreases my net worth.
-All that happens is some amount gets subtracted from “Cash”.
+Instead, when I pay the mortgage I see the money leave my checking account (seen as “Cash” in the screenshot image above), and then the same money and decrease my assets and at the same time it also decreases my debt — so there is no effect on my net worth.
+On the other hand, normal spending (spending for consumption, not investing) decreases my net worth.
+All that happens is some amount gets subtracted from “Cash” but nothing happens to my debt, so spending decreases my net worth.
 Paying off the mortgage is different: it both reduces the amount of cash I have and at the same time it also reduces the amount of debt I owe.
-Seeing that happen, even if it’s only some colored pixels in a little box on a computer screen, motivates me and makes me want to do even more to decrease that debt.
+Seeing that happen, even if it’s only some numbers in a little box on a computer screen, motivates me and makes me want to do even more to decrease that debt.